 Mobile business devices have grown considerably thanks to cloud computing and a more mobile workforce in general.
-Today, they comprise roughly 60% of an organization’s endpoints today while accounting for 80% of the workload.
-Unfortunately, the mobile security attached to those devices often lags behind.
+They comprise roughly 60% of an organization’s endpoints today while accounting for 80% of the workload.
+But, unfortunately, the mobile security attached to those devices often lags.

 Equally important, the pandemic created a shortage of laptops and tablets.
 Even the devices available had 16-week lead times or even longer.
 As a result, 36% of organizations permitted access to company resources to employees using their own devices over the last year.
 Many organizations have carried that plan through in 2021.
 Twenty-five percent of companies, for example, have adopted a bring your own device (BYOD) policy, but fewer than 25% support bring your own PC (BYOPC).